 - Plan to set up continuous delivery to shrink the gap between development and production

 Engaging with an external QA partner immediately adds experience and knowledge to your team so that you will be ready to implement CI and CD without a hitch.
-The rapid iteration and evaluation cycle of continuous integration leaves little time for test design, maintenance and execution.
+The rapid iteration and evaluation cycles of continuous integration leaves little time for test design, maintenance and execution.
 The advantages are worth the challenge, but if not managed properly, the resulting bottleneck of test requirements can introduce delays within the release cycle.

 A QA expert can relieve these burdens from your development team.
 More than just testers, this external team can provide guidance on selecting the right continuous integration automation tool and creating a coordinated workflow that eases the back and forth between development and testing.